justapyromaniac/Inaversary-Project/README.md

 -
 ## Contribution guide

+Create a new branch when you start working on the project, this makes oversight much easier.

 Write descriptive commit messages, explain what you changed.
 Write comments when making new functions and components!
 If you looked something up, explain it in a comment too